CSWA Region 2 Third-Party Program

 CSWA Qualified Professionals:

 The CSWA Third-Party Program includes 24 Water-Board Approved Qualified Professionals, who will be available to verify farm plans and assist with farm plan development (as needed).
 All are California registered professionals in a discipline associated with erosion and sediment control, for example, a professional engineer, licensed geologist, or certified professional in erosion or sediment control.
-Following a 2018 Spring training, information about the CSWA Qualified Professionals will be available here, including bios with relevant experience.
+Following a 2018 training, information about the CSWA Qualified Professionals will be available here, including bios with relevant experience.

 For More Information: